 Want a bit more adventure?
 Book a thrilling whale-watching tour in Seattle!

-2. Take Your Couple Picture at Kerry Park
+2. Take Pictures at Kerry Park

 Kerry Park’s highland view may seem familiar to you because photographers flock here to capture the panorama of the city.
 Many famous published photographs of the city have been taken here.

 The park is perched on the southern slope of Queen Anne Hill, allowing for skyline views of the city, Elliott Bay, and the snow-peaked Mount Rainier.
-The view alone makes an amazing Seattle date idea.
+The view alone makes for an amazing Seattle date idea.

-I suggest strategically arriving just before sunset for this scenic couple things to do in Seattle, to take advantage of the situation by taking a photo in one of the best free viewpoints in the city.
+I suggest strategically arriving just before sunset for this scenic couple things to do in Seattle, to take advantage of the situation by taking a photo at one of the best free viewpoints in the city.
 This is one of the most romantic dates in Seattle when you’re looking to impress someone.

 3. Stroll Along the Seattle Waterfront